Title: What Does Slavery Mean? (XV-XXI Centuries)

 Dr. Marie Pierre Ballarin giving a presentation on the heritage of slavery, marginalization and conflict on the Kenyan coast.

-Giulia Bonazza student from European University Institute giving her presentation moderated by Antonio de Almeida Mendes from Nantes University.
+Giulia Bonazza student from European University Institute by Antonio de Almeida Mendes from Nantes University.

 Presentations in session

 Dr. Vijaya Teelock (left), University of Mauritius / SLAFNET European Project following a presentation by Salah Trabelsi from Lumière University Lyon 2.
 Dr. Vijaya presentation was about ‘Trafficking, slavery and the transition to commitment: New perspectives on the Mascarenes and the Indian Ocean ‘.